Nemuloso/CubeMapGenerator/README.md

 * OpenGL( Is most likely already installed. )
 * Visual Studio(VS) for its Compiler.

-1. Download the project and open it with VS through doubleclicking the *.sln file in the projects root directory.
+Download the project and open it with VS through doubleclicking the *.sln file in the projects root directory.
-2. Change the Project configuration in the top bar to "Release" and "x86".
+Change the Project configuration in the top bar to "Release" and "x86".
-3. It should be possible to just hit "Build"->"Build Solution" and a Folder with the name Release should appear in the projects directory.
+It should be possible to just hit "Build"->"Build Solution" and a Folder with the name Release should appear in the projects directory.

 ### Troubleshooting

+* Update your graphics drivers

-1. Before building the project, check the following settings.
+* Before building the project, check the following settings:
-2. Navigate in the topmenu to "Project"->"hdr_envmap_generator-Properties".
+  * Navigate in the topmenu to "Project"->"hdr_envmap_generator-Properties".
-3. Choose on the left side "Configuration Properties"->"General" and change the encoding to "Not Set".
+  * Choose on the left side "Configuration Properties"->"General" and change the encoding to "Not Set".
-4. Choose "Linker"->"Input" and add the following libraries to the additional dependencies: opengl32.lib glfw3.lib
+  * Choose "Linker"->"Input" and add the following libraries to the additional dependencies: opengl32.lib glfw3.lib
 DevIL.lib